hargoniX/master/thesis/thesis.typ

 Dependent types occur in two flavors in the input fragment.
 First, a function or inductive might take an argument that is a proof.
 This is an issue because Nunchaku has no notion of proof terms, so they need to be removed.
 Second, an inductive type may have term arguments.
-If the inductive type lives in $"Prop"$, this is not an issue because Nunchaku's inductive predicates allow term arguments.
-On the other hand, if the inductive lives in $"Type" u$, the term arguments need to be removed as well.
+If the inductive type lives in $Prop$, this is not an issue because Nunchaku's inductive predicates allow term arguments.
+On the other hand, if the inductive lives in $Type u$, the term arguments need to be removed as well.

-This distinction between $"Type" u$ and $"Prop"$ generalizes to more than just inductive types.
+This distinction between $Type u$ and $Prop$ generalizes to more than just inductive types.
-For example, the proposition $forall (n : "Nat") (p : "Nat" -> "Prop"). p " " n$ is perfectly understandable to Nunchaku, despite involving dependent types.
+For example, the proposition $forall (n : "Nat") (p : "Nat" -> Prop). p " " n$ is perfectly understandable to Nunchaku, despite involving dependent types.
 However, the type
 $(n : "Nat") -> "Fin" n$ needs to be changed, because Nunchaku cannot handle the dependency of
 $"Fin"$ on $n$.
-This shows that the reduction must generally handle types living in $"Type" u$ and types living in $"Prop"$ differently.
+This shows that the reduction must generally handle types living in $Type u$ and types living in $Prop$ differently.

 For handling proof terms, we can make use of Lean's proof irrelevance.
 Because the concrete value of a proof term cannot change the semantics of a program, they can be erased.
 This technique of _proof